Knots with infinitely many non-characterizing slopes

 Let $\nu$ be an integer-valued concordance invariant of oriented links satisfying

 where $S$ is a concordance between two links $L$ and $L'$, and $H_{+}$ (resp.~$H_{-}$) is the positive (resp.~negative) Hopf link.
-For example, the Rasmussen invariant satisfies this condition.
-The following theorem implies that $\nu$ is an obstruction for knots to have (negative) special annulus presentations. \begin{thm} Let $K$ be a knot.
+For example, the Rasmussen invariant $s$ satisfies this condition, and we will use this invariant in the proof of Corollary 7.7.
+The following theorem implies that $\nu$ is an obstruction for knots to have (negative) special annulus presentations. \begin{thm} Let $K$ be an oriented knot.
 If $K$ has a negative special annulus presentation, then

 In particular, if $\nu(K)=2$, then $K$ does not have any negative special annulus presentations. \end{thm} \begin{proof} Suppose that $K$ has a negative special annulus presentation.
 Then, by the definition, $K$ is obtained from the negative Hopf link by a single band surgery.
 Hence, we have